ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation: Introduction

+To address these issues, we propose a dual-partitioned memory design.
+First, a \emph{relevance-aware memory partition} selectively stores high-confidence frames to prevent memory contamination.
+Second, an \emph{occlusion-aware memory partition} retains pre-occlusion frames under relaxed criteria to preserve identity-critical cues for recovery.
+As retaining lower-confidence frames increases the risk of identity drift, we further introduce a \emph{feature-based re-identification module} that verifies and corrects recovered identities using multi-scale appearance descriptors, combined with \emph{temporal voting} for robust disambiguation across frames.
 Long surgical procedures additionally require long-horizon temporal context, yet SAM3 is constrained by a fixed set of temporal positional encodings, which limits its effective memory capacity and causes informative early frames to be overwritten.
 We address this with a \emph{novel memory expansion scheme} based on piecewise interpolation of temporal positional encodings, enabling larger memory without retraining.
 Together, these components form a training-free extension of SAM3 that significantly improves occlusion robustness, long-term tracking stability, and reliable instrument re-identification in videos.
-To the best of our knowledge, this is the first SAM-based extension that explicitly targets both accurate re-identification and scalable memory capacity.
-Our main contributions are as follows: \begin{itemize} \item We introduce a dual-memory design that combines relevance-aware propagation with a dedicated occlusion–aware memory for post-occlusion recovery. \item We incorporate a lightweight feature-based re-identification module with temporal voting for explicit identity verification and correction after occlusions. \item We propose a novel memory expansion strategy enabling long-horizon memory retention requiring neither retraining nor architectural modifications.
-Our proposed approach shows zero-shot mcIoU gains of around $7\%$ on EndoVis17 and $16\%$ on EndoVis18 over vanilla SAM3, while also outperforming recent training-based methods. \end{itemize}
+To the best of our knowledge, this is the first SAM-based extension that explicitly targets both accurate re-identification and scalable memory.
+Our main contributions are: \begin{itemize} \item We introduce a dual-memory design that combines relevance-aware propagation with a dedicated occlusion–aware memory for post-occlusion recovery. \item We incorporate a feature-based re-identification module with temporal voting for explicit identity verification and correction after occlusions. \item We propose a novel memory expansion strategy enabling long-horizon memory retention without any retraining.
+Overall, our approach shows zero-shot mcIoU gains of $5.8\%$, $8\%$ and $2\%$ on EndoVis17, EndoVis18 and CholecSeg8k over vanilla SAM3, while also outperforming recent training-based methods. \end{itemize}